A functional central limit theorem for weighted occupancy processes of the Karlin model: Introduction

 The statistics in this form include the (odd-)occupancy processes in \eqref{eq:Karlin} and hence we refer to $S_n$ as {\em weighted occupancy processes}.
 Throughout, $a_0 = 0$.
+In particular, with $a_j = 1$ and $a_j = \inddd{j~\rm~is~odd}$, $S_{n,\vec a}$ becomes the two cases in \eqref{eq:Karlin} considered by Karlin respectively; see also \citep{durieu16infinite}.
+Another extensively studied case is $a_j = \inddd{j\ge j_0}$, and $S_{n,\vec a} = \sum_{j\ge j_0}D_{n,j}$ is the counting process of all urns with at least $j_0$ balls.
+This case was again investigated already by Karlin; see also \citep{chebunin16functional}.
+As an immediate consequence one obtains limit theorems for $D_{n,j_0}$ by simply writing $D_{n,j_0} = \sum_{j\ge j_0}D_{n,j} - \sum_{j\ge j_0+1}D_{n,j}$ and a continuous mapping argument.
+We are not aware of any other examples of $S_{n,\vec a}$ investigated in the literature.

-For the weights $(a_j)_{j\in\N}$ we impose $|a_{i+j}-a_i|\le Cj^\beta$ for some $\beta\in[0,\alpha^2/2)$.
+For the general weights $(a_j)_{j\in\N}$ we impose $|a_{i+j}-a_i|\le Cj^\beta$ for some $\beta\in[0,\alpha^2/2)$ and all $i,j\in \N\cup \{0\}$.
 When $\beta = 0$ this implies that the weights are bounded, including the occupancy and odd-occupancy processes investigated earlier.
 Our main result is a functional central limit theorem for the counting process $(S_{\floor{nt}})_{t\in[0,1]}$ appropriately normalized, and we identify a new family of Gaussian processes in the limit.
 Our results can be viewed as an extension of the functional central limit theorems in \citep{durieu16infinite} (more precisely, Theorem 2.3 therein for the {\em quenched} version of the randomized model with fixed randomization $\varepsilon_j\equiv 1$, corresponding exactly the two cases in \eqref{eq:Karlin} here; see Remark \ref{rem:explicit} for more details).
 While we follow the standard Poissonization approach, it turned out that the analysis becomes much more involved even in the case where $(a_j)_{j\in\N}$ is a bounded sequence.
 The technical challenges came from (a) proving the tightness for the Poissonized process where, due the fact that now $a_j$ may be unbounded (when $\beta>0$) we no longer have simple moment estimates, and (b) carrying out of the de-Possonization step, where we use a refined analysis on discrete local central limit theorems for Poisson and binomial distributions.

 Our main motivation came from random matrix theory: using the general functional central limit theorem established here we shall investigate asymptotic behaviors of random permutation matrices induced by the Chinese restaurant processes with $(\alpha,\theta)$-seating.
 We briefly mention one application in Section \ref{sec:RMT}: a functional central limit theorem for the linear statistics of eigenvalues of the aforementioned permutation matrices.
 In the accompanying paper \citep{garza24limit} we provide full details and also another application on limit fluctuations of characteristic polynomials of the permutation matrices outside the support of its limit (which is the uniform measure on the unit circle $\{z\in \C:|z| = 1\}$).